tofacitinib (as citrate) tablet

 any type of cancer, including skin cancer or a family history of skin cancer

-diverticulitis (inflammation in parts of the large intestine) or ulcers in your stomach or intestines
+diverticulitis (inflammation in parts of the large intestine) or ulcers in your stomach

 liver or kidney problems, including kidney transplant surgery

 any other medical conditions.

 Your doctor will do blood tests before you start treatment with XELJANZ and while

 you are taking it.
 Depending on the results of your blood tests your doctor may suspend

 or discontinue treatment or prescribe you additional medicines.

 It is important to tell your doctor if you get symptoms of an infection.